Views

 More than anything, I’m hoping to see the city of Salinas emulate some of this success.

-Here’s an excerpt from the new report, describing a few of Ceasefire’s five key components (the bolding is mine):
+Here’s an excerpt from the new report, describing a few of Chicago Ceasefire’s five key components (the bolding is mine):

 “CeaseFire focused on changing the behavior of a small number of carefully selected members of the community, those with a high chance of either ‘being shot or being a shooter’ in the immediate future.